 Email Me the Recipe!

-- Sweet But Not Cloying.
-I adore sweet potatoes (evidenced by my Sweet Potato Casserole and Sweet Potato Soufflé), but I’m not a fan of the recipes that overwhelm sweet potatoes’ natural flavor with heaps of brown sugar and marshmallows.
+That said, I’m not a fan of the recipes that overwhelm sweet potatoes’ natural flavor with heaps of brown sugar and marshmallows.
 Like my Glazed Sweet Potatoes, this recipe for candied sweet potatoes is just sweet enough, without overdoing it.

-- All the Cozy Flavor.
 They’re buttery, sweetened with maple syrup, and the blend of cinnamon, ginger, and nutmeg is the culinary equivalent of cozying up with a warm blanket.
-(If you love this flavor combination, be sure to add Sweet Potato Pie to your menu too!)
+Better still, you can assemble and par-bake these candied sweet potatoes to get a head start on your holiday cooking.

 How to Make Candied Sweet Potatoes